UniLu will have one service at 10 am from Sunday, May 26 through Sunday, September 8, 2019.

-Pastor Kathleen Reed and Pastor Kari Jo Verhulst usually lead worship services at UniLu.
-Preachers include our pastors and staff, chaplains from nearby campus ministries, and Lutheran students at local divinity schools; laypeople serve as assisting ministers and cantors.
+Pastor Kathleen Reed usually leads worship services at UniLu.
+Preachers include our pastor and staff, chaplains from nearby campus ministries, and Lutheran students at local divinity schools; laypeople serve as assisting ministers and cantors.

 Lay deacons welcome worshippers before the service, read lessons, pray the intercessions, collect the offering, assist in serving Holy Communion, and host the coffee hour following the service.
 Students, Sunday School children, and others may also contribute to the service by reading lessons or prayers.

-If you are interested in serving as a deacon, cantor, or assisting minister, please contact the campus and community coordinator at email@example.com, or speak with one of the pastors.
+If you are interested in serving as a deacon, cantor, or assisting minister, please contact the campus and community coordinator at email@example.com, or speak with Pastor Kathleen Reed.

 We love to sing!
 Hymns come from the Lutheran hymnal Evangelical Lutheran Worship, from the Taizé and Iona communities, and from many other sources.